HoTaBu4/Tour_app/README.md

 A simple **Tour Management** application built with **Node.js**, **Express**, and **MongoDB**.
 This app allows you to **create, read, update, and delete (CRUD)** tours.
 ---

+# Script
+- npm run import:tours - to import all tours from `tours-simple.json`
+- npm run delte:tours - to delete all tours from DB

 ## Table of Contents